 Missing Manual for Life

-I have spent a good part of the last 10 years, looking for the best books on living the good life.
+I’ve spent a good part of the last 10 years looking for the best books on living the good life.

 And here they are: my 10 best self-help books for men.

 Different books from the list would appeal to you depending on where you are in life.
 So feel free to pick and choose.

-Or go in order- from 1 to 10!
-I have arranged them in the form of a curriculum, where the next book would build on the foundations of the previous one.
+Or go in order, from 1 to 10.
+I’ve arranged them in the form of a curriculum, where the next book would build on the foundations of the previous one.

 1. The Secret (by Rhonda Byrne)

 Start Believing in Yourself Today…

 The Secret has sold over 30 million copies.
-You, probably, have already heard of this one.
+You, probably, have heard of this one.

 The basic idea is simple and is repeated throughout the book: no matter how terrible your circumstances and how hopeless you feel, you can turn things around.

 The Secret forces you to take the first and crucial step to happiness—thinking deeply about your goals.

-Along the way, it will teach you powerful concepts from Positive Psychology, including Visualization, Gratitude and being Optimistic.
+Along the way, it will teach you concepts from positive psychology, such as visualization, gratitude, and optimism.

 Life Lesson: life isn’t impossible.
 Believe in yourself.